-Consistent with the above requirements, the State has undertaken fair housing planning at the state level, including preparation of an Analysis of Impediments (AI), taking actions to overcome the effects of identified impediments, maintaining records, and ensuring that all State-funded jurisdictions comply with their certifications to affirmatively further fair housing.
-Further, the state has consistently focused on fair housing issues and made efforts to mitigate impediments to fair housing choice through:
+Consistent with the above requirements, the State has undertaken fair housing planning at the state level, including preparation of a new 2011 Analysis of Impediments (AI) which is described below.
+The State also annually takes actions aimed at addressing and eventually overcoming the effects of identified impediments, maintains records, and ensures that all Statefunded jurisdictions comply with their certifications to affirmatively further fair housing.
+Affirmatively Furthering Fair Housing is also described below.

+While a new AI was developed for the 2011 - 2015 Con Plan period, it should be noted that the State has consistently focused on fair housing issues and made efforts to mitigate impediments to fair housing choice through: